ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ## Objective

-**The purpose of this guide is to provide information for migrating to VMware Cloud Director on OVHcloud.**
+**The purpose of this guide is to provide you with the information you need to migrate to a VMware Cloud Director on OVHcloud environment.**

 ## Requirements